 Religion 12: examines the contribution of philosophy and the sciences to a Catholic understanding of ethics and moral living.
 Students will explore their own ethical and moral stance through an examination of various arenas of life such as justice and peace, freedom, reconciliation, family, marriage and political life.
-This course is intended to prepare the senior student for the lifelong task of discerning what is good and of God while growing in their ability to live accordingly as moral persons and accordingly as moral persons and active lifegiving members of a global society.
+This course is intended to prepare the senior student for the lifelong task of discerning what is good and of God while growing in their ability to live accordingly as moral persons and active life-giving members of a global society.